safedhaouadi/Machine-Learning-From-Scratch/README.md

-# Machine Learning From Scratch by AssemblyAI
+# first test decision tree

 This repository contains the code developed in the Machine Learning from scratch course on YouTube by AssemblyAI.
 It includes the implementations of popular ML algorithms.